rentpost/doctrine-multi-tenancy/README.md

 ## Why?
 Often times multi-tenancy is handled differently depending on a number of different business concerns.
 Maybe each user has different roles, or is part of multiple organizations, etc.

 Now, generally speaking, you could handle much of these concerns within repositories, and if your business logic allows for such organization, you should consider this approach instead.
-However, this is not always possible or ideal in many scenarios, especially when accessing relational entities and even more-so when exposing your entities and relationships over something like a GraphQL API where relationships can be traversed in a user-defined manner.
+However, this is not always possible or ideal in many scenarios, especially when accessing relational entities and even more-so when exposing your entities and relationships over something like a GraphQL API where relationships can be traversed in an end-user defined manner.

 This advanced approach to multi-tenancy aims to address these concerns, providing flexibility to define how multi-tenancy is handled across *contexts* on a per-entity basis.